yaman-77/PO-Spend-Analysis-Challenge/README.md

 🧭 Our Approach (Step by Step)
 1. Exploration

   Started with word frequency analysis (unigrams).

   Found that most frequent tokens were units and codes (e.g., mm, مم, x, f).

   Insight: raw word counts weren’t enough.

 2. Bi-gram Analysis

   Extracted two-word combinations (e.g., حديد تسليح, steel bar, ماسورة حديد).

   This surfaced product-level signals: rebar, sheets, pipes, cables.

   Still noisy, but better than unigrams.

 3. Manual Classification

   Created initial keyword-based classes:

   Rebar & Steel Bars

   Steel Sheets / Plates

   Pipes & Tubes

   Other / Specs / Unclassified

   Mined “Other” → discovered new families: Electrical, Concrete Panels, Fasteners, Coatings.

   Expanded taxonomy to 7 categories.

 4. Embedding-based Classification

   Used sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2.

   Created prototypes for each class using bilingual prompts.

   Encoded all items → matched to closest class by cosine similarity.

   Supported multi-label classification when an item spanned categories.

 5. Visualization & Dashboard

   Built a basic dashboard (matplotlib/seaborn):

-Total spend and quantities
+  Total spend and quantities # Normal print statements

-Top 3 POs by spend/qty
+  Top POs by spend/qty

-Top 3 classes by spend/qty
+  Top classes by spend/qty

   % share of each category

 Enabled quick insights like:
   “2 classes account for 50% of spend — these are strategic categories.”

 ⚠️ Limitations

   It’s evident this is not the optimal way of approaching the problem, but a strong prototype:

   Heavy reliance on item names only; ignored supplier codes, units, or material groups.

   Embedding thresholds and keyword lists were heuristic, not tuned with labeled data.

   Category taxonomy was manually designed, so may miss edge cases.

   Noise from specs and codes still affects classification accuracy.

 🔮 Future Recommendations

   Incorporate structured fields (supplier, material codes, units) to complement text.

   Build a labeled dataset → train supervised models, validate properly.

   Expand taxonomy with domain experts to ensure coverage.

   Deploy in an interactive dashboard where users can correct classifications → create feedback loops.

   Explore semi-supervised clustering with embeddings for continuous discovery of new categories.

 📊 Example Outputs

   Spend concentration: showed that 2 categories alone made up ~50% of spend.

   Insight: treat them as strategic categories in sourcing and risk planning.

   Quantity analysis: highlighted classes that drive procurement in volume but not spend.

   Provided an early look at how text + embeddings can unlock value in messy ERP data.

 🛠 Tech Stack

   Python 3.9

   Libraries: pandas, numpy, matplotlib, seaborn, scikit-learn, sentence-transformers, openpyxl

   Environment: managed with conda (environment.yml included)

 📂 Repository Structure